Coccinella novemnotata: Taxonomy

 Although this family has been the focus of many studies in the 19th and 20th century to delineate the subfamily and tribe relations, there is no consensus as most studies based on morphology contradict.
-However, a recent study based on molecular sequencing data has clarified and produced a few detailed phylogenetic trees.
+However, a 2011 study based on molecular sequencing data has clarified and produced a few detailed phylogenetic trees.
 Coccinella novemnotata belongs to the subfamily Coccinellinae under family Coccinellidae.
 This family falls under the superfamily Cucujoidea and suborder Polyphaga.
 A number of molecular phylogeny studies agree with pre-existing morphology-based relationships that Coccinellidae are a monophyletic group within Cucujiformia in the Cerylonid series, sister to a clade in Endomychidae or Corylophidae.
 Further molecular phylogenetics studies are needed to delineate and establish subfamilies.
 Two studies presented evidence that Coccinellinae is the only monophyletic subfamily within Coccinellidae, as opposed to Coccidulinae, Epilachninae, Scymninae and Chilocorinae which are paraphyletic groups.
 In addition, there was evidence of the tribe Chilocorini being sister to Coccinellinae.